Do you know that Hoya bilobata is known as Queen’s Tears due to its ornated and beautiful leaves which are frequently used in art products?

 Hoya Bilobata: Ultimate Grow & Care Guide

-What I like about the Hoya bilobata is it is easy to care and populate if you need a mini jungle at your home.
+What I like about the Hoya bilobata is that it is easy to care for and populate if you need a mini jungle at home.

-All you need to provide this plant with the tropical environment and here is a detailed guide for you!
+All you need to provide this plant with a tropical environment, and here is a detailed guide for you!

-Hoya bilobata needs 6-8 hours of bright indirect sunlight including 3 hours of morning sunlight daily.
+Hoya bilobata needs 6-8 hours of bright indirect sunlight, including 3 hours of morning sunlight daily with a temperature of 60-95°F.

-However, Hoya bilobata might show several symptoms if it meets inadequate and excessive lighting condition.
+However, Hoya bilobata might show several symptoms, like discolored foliage, stunted growth, and browning of leaves if it meets inadequate and excessive lighting conditions.

 - Allow your plant to have a bright light shade when placing it outdoors.